Land Your Dream Job

 Search Jobs

-The COVID-19 pandemic has changed the way we work.
-That means day-to-day management and leadership—including annual or quarterly review protocols—may have to be adjusted as well.
-And with many of working remotely for the first time, including managers, it's time to explore how we can effectively lead and stay on top of performance and engagement, while also planning for fair and relevant performance reviews.
+For those of us working remotely for the first time, including managers, there are few questions that come up when it comes to managing remote teams.
+First, how can we effectively lead and stay on top of performance and engagement, while also planning for fair and relevant performance reviews?

 When you’re not seeing your direct reports everyday, it’s important to make very clear what your expectations are for deadlines, ongoing projects, and communications.

 • Be upfront and honest about the status of programs that may have been affected by the pandemic.
-Staff may be worried or unsure about whether they are expected to continue their work on a particular program, especially if it was reliant on outside funding.
+Staff may be worried or unsure about whether they are expected to continue work on a program, particularly if it was reliant on outside funding.

-• Schedule individual and team checkins on a regular basis.
+• Schedule individual and team check-ins on a regular basis.
 Again, find a method that makes people feel comfortable.
 It may be a phone call for one person, and a Google Hangout for another.
-Always remain open to feedback and be willing to make adjustments to your protocols as everyone gets acclimated to a new way of working and communicating.
+Always remain open to feedback and be willing to make adjustments to your protocols as everyone gets acclimated to a new way of working.

 One of the most challenging aspects of managing staff remotely is keeping track of what people are working on and how they are doing.
 Being a remote leader requires taking proactive measures and obtaining constant feedback.